-Join Justin Putney for an in-depth discussion in this video Challenge: Customized keyboard navigation, part of HTML5 Projects: Creating a Responsive Presentation.
+Join Justin Putney for an in-depth discussion in this video Challenge: Customized keyboard navigation, part of Creating a Responsive Presentation in HTML5.

 Your challenge, if you choose to accept it, is to incorporate the space bar into…the navigation.
 So typically on a PowerPoint or Keynote…presentation, the space bar acts as a next navigation tool because it's big and it's…easy to reach for when you're caught up in the thoughts of your presentation and you…don't want to be really precise and hit the right arrow.…It's really useful, something a user would expect.…So, use the steps that we've done in this chapter and give this simple one a try.…Hopefully, it should take you less than five minutes.…And we'll be back in a moment with the solution.…